-How awesome is it to be living in a time when you can get paid to walk at your own pace and free time?
+How awesome is it to be living in a time when you can get paid to walk at your own pace and in your own free time?

-For those of us who don’t have a natural love for working out, the idea of making money while walking is such an encouraging idea.
+For those of us who don’t really like working out, the idea of making money while walking is a good motivation.

 (I have a few more ideas on how to make money fast here as well.)

-The money you’ll earn would never replace your day job, but the cash or rewards (like gift cards) you’ll earn are real and legit.
+The money you’ll earn will never replace your day job, but the cash or rewards (like gift cards) you’ll earn are real and legit.

-Every dollar you get is still money you wouldn’t have made normally through your regular walk, right?
+Every dollar you get is still money you wouldn’t have made on a normal walk, right?

 Walking the dog, delivering packages, and taking care of the elderly are all examples of real jobs that pay by the hour, so even if you’d technically earn money from walking with these traditional jobs, we skipped them so we could focus on more unusual ways.